Cross County Skiing on the Cannon Valley Trail

 Many cross country skiers look for hills and curves on a ski trail and although the Cannon Valley Trail does not have much of that, it does offer exceptional winter scenery.
 In the winter seeing Bald Eagles and flocks of Wild Turkeys along the Trail is routine.
 The Anderson Rest Area makes a great ski destination and you could add some interest by having a fire in the pit.
 Remember recreational fires are allowed in designated areas only.

-The CVT will be groomed and tracked from Mile # 1 in Cannon Falls to Cannon Bottom Road in Red Wing.
+The CVT will be groomed and tracked from Mile # 8 near Welch to Cannon Bottom Road in Red Wing.
 It will also be groomed and tracked for multi usage from Cannon Bottom Road to Pepin Ave in Red Wing.

-Parking is available at the Ballfield/Ski Access in Cannon Falls, at the Welch Station Access, and at Cannon Bottom Road and Old West Main in Red Wing
+Parking is available at the Welch Station Access, and at Cannon Bottom Road and Old West Main in Red Wing

 As a reminder, all skiers that are 16 years of age and older are required by state law to have a valid Great Minnesota Ski Pass when skiing the Cannon Valley Trail.
 Funds raised from the passes are credited to a DNR account and allocated back to trails throughout the State of Minnesota to assist with maintenance costs.
 The Cannon Valley Trail is groomed and tracked for both traditional and skate skiing.